Relintai/pandemonium_engine_docs/getting_started/step_by_step/scripting_first_script.rst

 .. tabs::
  .. code-tab:: gdscript GDScript

-    extends Sprite

     var speed = 400
     var angular_speed = PI

+ .. code-tab:: csharp C#

+    private int Speed = 400;
+    private float AngularSpeed = Mathf.Pi;

-Member variables sit at the top of the script, before functions.
+Member variables sit near the top of the script, after any "extends" lines, but before functions.
 Every node instance with this script attached to it will have its own copy of the ``speed`` and ``angular_speed`` properties.

-.. note:: As in some other engines, angles in Godot work in radians by default,
+.. note:: Angles in Godot work in radians by default,
           but you have built-in functions and properties available if you prefer to calculate angles in degrees instead.